facioquo/stock-indicators-python/docs/_indicators/Kama.md

 - It does not return a single incremental indicator value.
 - The first `N-1` periods will have `None` values since there's not enough data to calculate.

-:hourglass: **Convergence Warning**: The first `10×E` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.
+> :hourglass: **Convergence warning**: The first `10×E` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.

 ### KAMAResult